Implementing Role-Based Access for Traffic APIs

 return False, None, audit

-avail_valid, avail_msg = self._check_avail_window(ctx.payload)
+avail_ok, avail_msg = self._check_avail_window(ctx.payload)

-if not avail_valid:
+if not avail_ok:

-audit.reason = f"Avail conflict: {avail_msg}"
+audit.decision, audit.reason = "FALLBACK", f"avail conflict: {avail_msg}"

 audit.fallback_triggered = True

-return True, processed, audit
+return True, self._apply_fallback_routing(ctx.payload), audit

 return True, ctx.payload, audit